CaptionX vs Descript: Why Premiere Pro Editors Are Making the Switch

 Export → upload to Descript → generate captions → export back → re-import → manually realign.
 Multiple steps of dead time per revision, before captioning even starts.
 Make one edit in Premiere and repeat it all.

-Free Captions Every Month.
+Free Caption Generations.
 Descript Doesn't Offer This.

-57+ Languages vs Descript's Restricted List
+100+ Languages vs Descript's Restricted List

-CaptionX supports 57+ languages including Arabic, Chinese, Hindi, Japanese, Korean, Urdu, Swahili, and more — with proper right-to-left rendering where required.
+CaptionX supports 100+ languages including Arabic, Chinese, Hindi, Japanese, Korean, Urdu, Swahili, and more — with proper right-to-left rendering where required.
 Descript's own documentation lists support for 23 languages on its pricing page, noting that current transcription relies on Latin-alphabet scripts.

 If your content reaches a global audience or includes any non-Western-European language, CaptionX is the significantly stronger choice.